Sanbornton Historical Society

 2. The Governing Board shall have the right and power to determine and recommend the dues structure for final approval by the membership.
 The dues structure will be published in the program book and on the Society web site.
 On an emergency or out-of-cycle basis, the Governing Board may raise the regular membership dues for a one year period, without approval by the membership, provided that raise does not exceed 50% for the existing dues structure.
 At the next scheduled annual meeting, after such a raise, the membership will vote to retain the raised regular membership dues structure for the succeeding years.

-3. Dues shall be payable on admission and thereafter on January 1 for the coming year.
+3. Dues shall be payable on admission and thereafter by 1 May for the fiscal year.
+(Amended 4 Oct 2010)

 4. Honorary membership may be conferred upon a person who has rendered an outstanding service or contribution to the Society and shall be by majority vote of the members present at the meeting at which the person's name is submitted by the Governing Board.
 Honorary members shall pay no dues.